amanjot-git/data-analysis-work/README.md

 From the results, it is evident that
-1. The number of casual riders as well as members increase as the weather becomes warm and starts to go down as fall season approaches
+1. The number of casual riders as well as members increase as the weather becomes warm and starts to go down as fall season approaches.
-2.

-1. Members ride mostly during weekdays.
+2. Members ride mostly during weekdays.

-2. Casual Riders as well as Member Riders increase in number during warm months and go down during winter months.
+**PROJECT 4: Manufacturing Oil Rig Prompt - Avery Smith**